 Thank you for being part of our clinic family.
 Whether you're seeing Dr. Andre, myself, or both—we’re here to support you, season after season, with care, compassion, and healing rooted in tradition.

-Disclaimer: The information on this website is for educational purposes only and should not replace professional medical advice.
+Disclaimer: This site is for educational purposes only and not a substitute for professional medical advice.

 Mei Zen is a natural, non-invasive approach to improving skin health and overall appearance by combining Traditional Chinese Medicine (TCM) principles with targeted facial acupuncture techniques.